sprain/printbox/README.md

 ## Installation
-1. Take a Raspberry Pi via an [installed Raspbian](https://www.raspberrypi.org/downloads/) and a [WiFi dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/).
+1. Take a Raspberry Pi with an [installed Raspbian](https://www.raspberrypi.org/downloads/) and a [WiFi dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/).
-2. Boot and connect Raspberry Pi via Ethernet to network.
+2. Connect Raspberry Pi via Ethernet to network.
 3. On your computer, look for Raspberry Pi on network

     ```